VariantSync/RaQuN/README.md

 A scalable n-way model matching algorithm, which uses multi-dimensional search trees for efficiently finding suitable matching candidates through range queries.

+Repeating our experiments with the provided scripts in a Docker container should be easy and has only few requirements.
+You can find instructions on how to build the Docker image in the INSTALL.md file, and instructions on how to run our experiments in the README.md file.

 ## Project Structure

 #### reported-results.zip